Skip to main content Skip to navigation

 Mathematics and Physics - 2nd Year

-The core modules in the second year complete your basic training in analysis and the mathematical techniques of theoretical physics and introduce some of the most fundamental ideas in physics.
+The core modules in the second year complete the foundations of analysis and differential equations.
+It also introduce some of the most fundamental ideas in physics.
 The implications of some of these ideas will be explored in the third and fourth years.

 Aims